maldun/hoi4_anime_mod_crawler/README.md

 The script creates a log, a list of files missed and a diff folder which then can be copied into the modfolder in questions.

+- parsed_list.txt gives you all files the parser found in the charcterfiles of the main mod but not in the anime mod
+- files_to_add.txt gives all files no alternative was found
+- missing_items.txt is for debug purposes

 ## Examples:
 Crawls through Road to Anime to find missing pictures in Road to 56:
 `python anime_mod_crawler.py road_to_56 road_to_anime`